Update from the First Nations Technology Council: COVID-19

 The First Nations Technology Council is committed to ensuring our efforts follow the recommendations of the First Nations Health Authority, the Public Health Agency of Canada, WorkBC and the BC Centre for Disease Control.
 As the situation changes rapidly, we will be assessing the needs of students and communities on an on-going basis, and updating our practices and remote offerings as recommended.

-We want to hear from you today so that we can collectively advocate for better access to technology now!
-By answering these questions and sharing your opinion, you will help us to make clear asks to all levels of government and industry in the pursuit of closing the digital divide in this time of crisis.
-All information shared with us will be protected and personal contact details will be removed from responses.
+We want to hear from you so that we can collectively advocate for better access to technology now!
+By answering the survey Questions and sharing your opinion, you help us to make clear asks to all levels of government and industry in the pursuit of closing the digital divide in this time of crisis.
+All information shared with us is protected and personal contact details will be removed from responses.
+To learn more about what we heard from you, download the survey report here.

 We are reachable through phone and email and will continue to update on all Technology Council programs and services.
 We would also like to thank the front line health care workers and encourage everyone to practice the recommended measures to keep us all safe during this time.